Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project

 Note that due to the logarithmic divergence of the integral we had to use an arbitrary ultraviolet cutoff $\xi_0$ to complete the calculation.
 This cutoff parameter is important for the estimate of the visibility of the $\mathrm C\nu \mathrm B$ peak, therefore it cannot be chosen arbitrarily.
 The physical meaning and the value of $\xi_0$ will be clarified later.

 The expression \eqref{F2} is valid only for large enough $t$, that is $\xi_0t>>1$.
-The expression for the density function is obtained from eq. (\ref{F2}),
+The expression for the density function is obtained from Eq. (\ref{F2}),

-where the self energy term $E_i$ can be absorbed into the exponent $E$ in the Fourier transformation in the later steps.
-It has no effect on shape of the spectral density function, but shift it by $E_i$.
+where the self-energy term $E_i$ can be absorbed into the exponent $E$ in the Fourier transformation in the later steps.
+It has no effect on the shape of the spectral density function, but shifts it by $E_i$.